Benjamin-Chong/Python-AI-Agent/backend/knowledge_base/functions.md

 #calling a function
 my_function()
 ```
-- in this version there are no parameters which means that there is no information that is fed into the function
+- In this version there are no parameters which means that there is no information that is fed into the function

-## Function with parameters
+## Function With Parameters
-- functions can be set with parameters in order to 'feed' information into the file.
+- Functions can be set with parameters in order to 'feed' information into the file.
-- can have one or more parameters
+- Can have one or more parameters
-- for example, you create a function that squares a number, you would want to call the function with your desired number.
+- For example, you create a function that squares a number, you would want to call the function with your desired number.

 ## Default parameters
-- we can set a default if no parameters are given
+- Can set a default if no parameters are given
 - Example:
 ```python
 def my_function(x = 5):